umartokyo/Ath/README.md

 Ath is an open-source repository designed to be a collaborative notebook where geeks can share their knowledge, insights, and passion projects.
 Our goal is to create a diverse, high-quality collection of notes, articles, insights, passion projects on tech and other topics.

 ## How It Works 🤔
--**GitHUB Repository**: Ath lives on Github, leveraging ease of use, version control, collaborative editing and other features.
+- **GitHUB Repository**: Ath lives on Github, leveraging ease of use, version control, collaborative editing and other features.
--**Markdown Files**: All main contents are written in Markdown format  (.md) for easy editing and viewing.
+- **Markdown Files**: All main contents are written in Markdown format  (.md) for easy editing and viewing.
--**Obsidian**: While it's not required, we recommend using Obsidian to view the repository locally, which enables powerful features like backlinks, plugins and graph view.
+- **Obsidian**: While it's not required, we recommend using Obsidian to view the repository locally, which enables powerful features like backlinks, plugins and graph view.

 ## Getting Started 🏁
 1. **Explore**: Explore our existing knowledge-base.